 Christmas Frozen Yogurt Bark – A fun and healthy Christmas themed snack that the kids will love making and eating.

 Hello December, where did you come from?
-This year December has literally just creeped up on me and I don’t feel organised one little bit.
+This year December has literally just crept up on me and I don’t feel organised one little bit.
 This is our first Christmas in Australia and it just feels strange celebrating all things Christmas in the sunshine.
 Don’t get me wrong I’m not complaining, I never complain about the sunshine, but it just doesn’t feel quite like Christmas….yet.
-To get in the Christmas spirt I have decided to start making Christmas themed treats for the boys.
+To get in the Christmas spirit I have decided to start making Christmas themed treats for the boys.
 This Christmas Frozen Yogurt Bark is perfect for a summer Christmas!

 This Christmas Frozen Yogurt Bark is so easy to make and tastes delicious.
-I quite often make frozen yogurt bark, chucking in any fruit that is about to turn at the end of the week.
+I quite often make frozen yoghurt bark, chucking in any fruit that is about to turn at the end of the week.
 Today, I took a little more care over it.
 I used a cookie cutter to make kiwi Christmas trees and strategically placed all the fruit so the bark could be cut into cute little Christmas squares.